openshift-labs/learn-katacoda/gitops/getting-started/01-installing-openshift-operator.md

 Another way to do this is to use the manifest directly.
 You can use the resources in this repo to install the OpenShift GitOps Operator:

-`oc apply -k manifests/operator-install`{{execute}}
+`oc apply -k resources/operator-install`{{execute}}

 This uses [kustomize](https://kustomize.io/) to load the manifest needed to install the OpenShift GitOps Operator.
-You'll learn more about using `kustomize` in other lessons.

-In this case, there is only 1 file that is applied: `manifests/operator-install/openshift-gitops-operator-sub.yaml`{{open}}
+In this case, there is only 1 file that is applied: `resources/operator-install/openshift-gitops-operator-sub.yaml`{{open}}
+Which is applied via the `kustomze` file: `resources/operator-install/kustomization.yaml`{{open}}

+You'll learn more about using `kustomize` in other scenarios.

 >  **NOTE**: You don't have to use `kustomize`.
 You can `oc apply -f` the file directly.